-What’s a Mexican dinner without rice and beans?
-Just a Mexican entrée, I’d say.
-There’s just one problem with most Mexican rice.
-It’s rather bland.
-Well, I’m putting an end to all that.
+A Mexican dinner without rice and beans is Just an entrée.
+The problem with most Mexican rice, is it’s rather bland.
+We’re putting an end to that.

 I’ve had Mexican beans, yet I’ve never seen Mexican baked beans.
 Do they have them?
 I think the unique flavors of Mexican cuisine could greatly contribute to a baked bean dish.

 Grilled bread takes on a whole new meaning when flavored with herb butter.
 This herb buttered bread goes great with salads, soups or any course, for that matter.